20

 What Is the Role of Family in Addiction Recovery?

-While there are unhealthy roles that family members can take on when the family is affected by addiction, there are also healthy roles.
-These roles occur when they want to take on healthy, productive roles to help the young man include:
+While there are unhealthy roles that family members can take on when the family is affected by addiction, there are also healthy family roles.
+These roles occur when a family unit decides they want to stop enabling and take on healthy, productive stances to help a loved one overcome substance use disorders.
+Oftentimes, this comes in the form of education, setting boundaries, healthy support, and asking questions.

 • Learning about addiction and why it is considered a disease